ucd-library/rp-ucd-deployment/README.md

 ## Local Development - Dev Cycle

-  - Make your code changes in your local folders.
-You do not need to commit these changes.
+  - Make your code changes in your local repositories
+    - See note below, you do not need to rebuild images on every change.
+Just certain changes.
   - Build the `local-dev` tagged images:
     - `./cmds/build-local-dev.sh`
   - Start the local environment: